jcollial/ATI-Gamma-Force-Sensor/README.md

 # Navigate into the directory that contains the repository files
 cd ATI-Gamma-Force-Sensor

-# Create a python virtual environment within the project directory (change my-venv for the name of your virtual environment)
+# Create a python virtual environment within the project directory
 python -m venv venv

 ```